Princesseuh/erika.florist/src/content/wiki/linux/filepickertragedy/filepickertragedy.md

 I haven't been able to integrate it with Firefox and other apps depending on `xdg-desktop-portal`, it launches.. a weird old KDE version of the picker with a broken theme.
 I'm sure there's a way to make it work because the official Deepin distro does make it work but perhaps they're using a custom Firefox or something else?
 Weird

-In general, Deepin (the DE, not the picker) unfortunately tends to be.. not so stable, has performance issues and it crashes often.
+In general, Deepin unfortunately tends to be not so stable, have performance issues and it crashes often.
 While trying it out, I had to reboot a few times because my system got irresponsive.
 It's a shame because, functionality wise Deepin stuff tend to work well.
 Special mention to the file manager which I really find enjoyable (though I never got that working on Wayland either)

 ## The Pantheon file picker